AvizNetworks/ones-ovd/mkdocs/docs/index.md

 ## What is the Network Copilot SDK?

-The **Network Copilot SDK (ncp-sdk)** is a developer-focused framework that lets you build **AI/LLM-powered agents** for network automation and observability.
+The **Network Copilot SDK** is a developer-focused framework that lets you build **AI/LLM-powered agents** for network automation and observability.
 Using this SDK, you can:

 - Create custom agents to assist in troubleshooting, configuration, monitoring, and automation
 - Integrate directly with telemetry or operational APIs (e.g., ONES REST APIs)